Airway & Jaw Development for Children

 PEDIATRIC DENTAL SERVICES

 Pediatric dental care – Each individual has a different tendency towards tooth decay, depending on tooth construction, diet, and habits.
 Once we have identified your child’s dental profile, we will discuss appropriate oral care.
-We will detail typical milestones in tooth development, proper oral habits, and ways to control thumb/pacifier sucking to prevent your child’s bite from suffering.
+We will detail typical milestones in tooth development, proper oral habits, and ways to control thumb/pacifier sucking to prevent your child’s bite from suffering (see information below).
 We generally hope to see your child every six months to routinely identify any tooth decay or poor dental habits.
 Between visits, encourage a balanced diet at home, with brushing after snacking.

 Pediatric Fluoride Treatment – Flouride allows for healthy enamel development, preventing future tooth decay.
 It is important that your children drink fluoridated water and use fluoridated toothpaste.
 Additionally, we offer brief in-office flavored fluoride treatments following regular check-ups.
 We may also discuss the possibility of dental sealants for your child’s back teeth, to help protect the molars.